 - 1/4 cup fresh lemon juice about 1 large lemon, plus more if desired

 - 3 tablespoons olive oil

 - 1/2 teaspoon cumin

-- 15 ounce can chick peas (garbanzo beans), drained and rinsed
+- 15 ounce canned chick peas garbanzo beans, drained and rinsed

-- handful of fresh herbs (I used chives, basil, oregano)
+- 1/4 cup fresh herbs I used chives, basil, oregano

 - In a food processor, cream tahini and lemon juice for one minute.
 Scrape sides and blend for another 30 seconds.
 This will create a fluffy creamy blend that is light in color.